James-Frowen/Mirage.Profiler/README.md

 ## How to use:

-1) Add NetworkProfilerBehaviour to NetworkManager
+1) Add NetworkProfilerRecorder to NetworkManager
 2) Open Unity's Profiler and select the "Network Profiler" module
 3) Press play, and start server or client